Scaffold-Stark/ss2-docs/docs/hooks/useScaffoldEventHistory.md

 | enum                                          | `CairoCustomEnum` |
 | struct                                        | `Object`          |

-> How to define the complect type you can reference the example below
+> How to define the complex type you can reference the example below

 **Key Points to Consider**